S.Korean oppn's prez candidate leads in poll

 ksk/

-Yoon of the conservative People Power Party gained 5 percentage points from last week, while Lee of the liberal Democratic Party lost 4 percentage points, according to the poll conducted on 1,012 adults from Monday to Wednesday by Embrain Public, Kstat Research, Korea Research and Hankook Research.
+Yoon of the People Power Party gained 1.3 percentage points from a week ago, while Lee of the Democratic Party lost 0.4 percentage point, according to the Realmeter survey.

+According to the poll, the gap between Yoon and Lee widened to 4.2 percentage points from the previous week's 2.5 percentage points, reports Yonhap News Agency.
-Ahn Cheol-soo of the minor opposition People's Party garnered 8 per cent support, down 1 percentage point from last week.

-Sim Sang-jeung of the minor progressive Justice Party lost 2 percentage points to post 2 per cent.
+Ahn Cheol-soo, the presidential candidate of the minor opposition People's Party, was in third place with 8.3 per cent support, followed by Sim Sang-jeung of the minor progressive Justice Party with 3.2 per cent.

-When asked to pick the candidate most likely to win, 48 per cent of the respondents chose Yoon, while 32 per cent opted for Lee.
+Asked to pick the candidate most likely to win, 49.4 per cent chose Yoon, while 41.3 per cent picked Lee.

-The survey also found 50 per cent said an opposition candidate must win the March 9 election, while 38 per cent said a ruling party candidate should win the election.

 --IANS